Originally posted 1/26/2023, updated 2/1/2024 by A. Wolfe

-Fulfillment is often one of the biggest headaches that brands have to handle.
-Customers expect to get their orders quickly and to know exactly when their package will arrive.
-A slow or opaque fulfillment process, then, will negatively impact your customer's experience.
+Fulfillment is often one of the biggest challenges that brands must handle.
+Today’s customers expect to get their orders quickly and have real-time visibility into their order’s progress.
+A slow or opaque fulfillment operation negatively impacts your customer's experience.

-Consolidating the different parts of your order fulfillment process and your inventory management solution gives you the transparency, reliability, and speed to get your inventory to your customers as quickly as possible.
-In particular, you could automate and increase the efficiency of your fulfillment process by using a pick-pack-ship system.
+Streamlining your order fulfillment and inventory management processes gives you the transparency, reliability and speed required to get packages to your customers swiftly and accurately.
+One way to accomplish this is to automate and increase the efficiency of your fulfillment process by using a pick-pack-ship system.

-The process begins when a customer makes an order on one of your ecommerce channels.
-Hopefully, your selling channels are all integrated with your fulfillment center software, and once your customer places an order, a packing slip is automatically generated in the warehouse.
+- Receive order: The process begins when a customer purchases through an ecommerce channel.
+Ideally, your selling channels are integrated with your fulfillment software, and once your customer places an order, a packing slip is automatically generated in the warehouse.

-The packer sorts items into orders, packs them into the appropriate packing material, and labels them for shipping.
+- Pack order: The packer sorts items into orders, packs them into the appropriate packing material and labels them for shipping.
 The packer double-checks the order and ensures that everything is included.
-Once the picker is finished, the order is ready to ship.
+Once finished, the order is ready to ship.
 If you use more than one carrier, your orders will be sorted by the carrier and readied for pickup on the loading dock.

-Finally, your packages will be picked up by your carrier.
-They'll be marked as picked up and then tracked until they reach your customers.
+- Ship order: Your packages will be picked up by the carrier.
+They'll then be tracked until they reach your customers.
 The shipping designation in your software will update the sales order and adjust your inventory levels.

 Elements of a pick-pack-ship system

-Although the overall concept is simple, many variables should be considered in order to optimize efficiency.
-You may start with a simple system and transition to different methods to reduce mistakes and conserve resources as your business grows.
+Although the overall concept of pick, pack and ship is simple, consider the variables to optimize efficiency.
+You may start with a simpler pick-pack-ship system and transition to different methods to reduce mistakes and conserve resources as your business grows.

 The optimal pick method depends on the number of orders you receive daily.